 John Champlin, PHR

 John joined the Professional Development Center (PDC) team in July of 2011.
-As Manager of Professional and Leadership Development, his main focus is the implementation, execution and, assessment of the CORE initiative.
+As Manager of Recruitment and Organizational Development, his main focus is the implementation, execution and, assessment of the CORE initiative.
 John researches, builds curriculum for, and facilitates a variety of workshops.

 John previously served as a Regional Human Resources Manager for Noble Investment Group where his duties included training, organizational development, and recruiting.
 John also spent time developing and implementing community service projects for team members at multiple locations within this organizations.